flast101/HTB-writeups/traceback/README.md

 We have several options here.
 The most common are:

+- a reverse shell,
 - insert a public key in the ***authorized_keys*** file in the ***/root/.ssh*** directory,
 - create a new root user by adding it in the ***/etc/passwd*** file.

-As we just used the first option in the previous chapter, let's try the second one.
+The first one is very common and as we just used the second option in the previous chapter, let's try the third one.

 We will create a user **"newroot"** with the password **"newrootpass"**, using md5crypt algorithm to hash the password.